-Behavioral Medicine has a Clinic on the Medical Campus at the Solomon Carter Fuller Mental Health Building, 85 E. Newton St., Suite 816 two days per week (by clinicians not affiliated with the Medical Campus).
+Behavioral Medicine has a Clinic on the Medical Campus at the Solomon Carter Fuller Mental Health Building, 85 E. Newton St., Suite 816 two days per week (by clinicians not affiliated with the Medical

+Campus).
 The location was chosen specifically to be mindful of maintaining student privacy and confidentiality and for convenience.

-Medical Campus
+Behavioral Medicine on the Medical Campus

-Solomon Carter Fuller Mental Health Center 85 East Newton Street, Room 816

-Boston, MA 02215 Phone: 617-353-3569
+Solomon Carter Fuller Mental Health Center 85 East Newton Street, Room 816 Boston, MA 02215 Phone: 617-353-3569

-Monday: 9:00 am - 6:00 pm Wednesday: 9:30 am - 5:30 pm
+Wednesday: 9:00 am - 5:00 pm